mcquo011/Regex-Tutorial/develop/gist-template.md

 ### Flags

-Flags in regex is an optional paramater that can modify its behvaior of searching.
+Flags in regex are an optional paramater that can modify its behvaior of searching.
 A flag is represented by a single lowercase alphabetic character.

 For example, with the email regex we could add a lowercase i at the end: /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/i